mfa1zan/deepfake-detection/README.md

 ## ⚠️ Important Notes

-- 📦 Model files (`.h5`, `.npy`) are excluded from the repository due to size constraints
+- 📦 Model files (`.h5`, `.npy`) are **excluded** from this public repository due to size and privacy reasons.
+These files are stored securely in a private repository.
-- 🔗 Contact the maintainer for access to pre-trained models
+- 🔗 If you need access to the pre-trained model files for testing or research purposes, please **contact me**.
+Access may be granted upon request.
-- 📚 Training notebooks and preprocessing scripts available upon request
+- 📚 Training notebooks, (including Colab notebooks), and preprocessing scripts are available upon request.
 - 🎯 Supports common video formats: MP4, AVI, MOV

 > **Note:** This detector was developed and trained on my local machine, so results may not be state-of-the-art or perfect.
 Use accordingly.